-- Disney: The Disney Rewards Visa card offers a 0% promotional APR on select Disney vacation packages for the first six months you have the card.
+- Disney: The Disney Visa Card offers a 0% promotional APR on select Disney vacation packages for the first six months you have the card.

-- Sports: NHL Discover it gives you a 10% discount on NHL gear and on an NHL.TV subscription.
+- Sports: The NHL Discover it card gives you a 10% discount on NHL gear and on an NHL.TV subscription.

 - Restaurants: SavorOne from Capital One gives you 3% unlimited cash back on dining and entertainment.